Rafael Carreras Tramo Table Lamp

 Manufacturer: Tramo, Barcelona, Spain.

 Other versions: This Rafael Carreras Tramo table lamp exists in several colours.
-It was also made as a floor lamp with chrome rods, a pendant lamp and a wall lamp.
+It was also made as a floor lamp with chrome rods, a pendant lamp and a wall lamp as you can see.

 Rafael Carreras Puigdengolas